 Is your baby crying in their sleep?
 If so, you are not alone!
-But, why do babies cry in their sleep?
-Learn these top 5 reasons and how you should handle it.
+Learn these top 5 reasons why babies cry during sleep and how you should handle it.

 - Hunger – The most obvious reason a baby cries in their sleep is due to a feeding time.
 Some babies do not wake up completely in order to signal to their parent to feed them.
 They may appear half asleep but eat eagerly.
 With babies waking from hunger, they will usually go immediately back to sleep even if they are put down in their crib or bed.

-- Pacifier and Other Sleep Associations – The most common reason for babies crying in their sleep, particularly when they don’t go back to sleep without your help, is due to sleep associations.
+- Pacifier and Other Sleep Associations – The most common reason for babies crying in their sleep is due to sleep associations.
+This is particularly when they don’t go back to sleep without your help.
 This might mean they need you to replace the pacifier, rock them back to sleep, bounce them on a yoga ball, etc. They typically look like they are sleeping with their eyes closed, but are fussing or crying for you to “do” something.
 If your baby is waking up every 1-3 hours at night beyond the newborn days, this is the most likely reason.
 To change sleep associations (they aren’t all bad), you would likely do some baby sleep training.

-And, finally, can your baby have bad dreams and that’s why they are crying during sleep?
+Can babies have bad dreams?
 No one knows for sure, but the theory is that babies can definitely have a nightmare by age one and probably sooner.
-Since bad dreams and nightmares occur during REM and active sleep, it is possible even newborns can have bad dreams.
+Since bad dreams and nightmares occur during REM and active sleep, it is possible that even newborns can have bad dreams.
 How complex they are would be difficult to figure out, of course!

 4 thoughts on “Baby Crying in Sleep – What Does It Mean and How Should You Handle It?”

 Our baby does this every night multiple times and has done for the majority of the year she’s been alive.
 It’s so sad.